Azure-Samples/Speech-Service-Actions-Template/documentation/2-train-an-initial-model.md

     git checkout -b initialSpeechModel
     ```

-1. Change the file `training/related-text.txt` by adding the line:
+1. Change the file `training/related-text.txt` by adding the line below to the end of the file:

     ```xml
     This is language data for my initial model.
     ```

-    This change illustrates a training data change that will trigger the GitHub Actions workflow from a pull request.
+    This change illustrates a training data change that will trigger the GitHub Actions workflow from a Pull Request.
 After this walk through, you'll make updates that [attempt to improve the model's recognition](https://docs.microsoft.com/azure/cognitive-services/speech-service/how-to-custom-speech-test-and-train#guidelines-to-create-a-sentences-file).

 1. Add and commit the changes: